telehash/telehash.github.io/v3/channels/chat.md

 ## Roster

-When fetched via THTP, the roster is a JSON object:
+When fetched via THTP, the roster is a serialized JSON object:

 ```json
 {